 India Yeshe Gailey is a cellist, composer, and interdisciplinary artist based in Montréal.
 Originally from Halifax, Nova Scotia, she is currently pursuing her master’s degree in cello performance at McGill University, studying under Matt Haimovitz.
 A versatile performer, her musical life has been especially inspired by contemporary, improvised, and world musics.
-She is involved with several projects and creative ensembles, including New Hermitage, the Halifax-based environmental chamber jazz ensemble; and Ear Camera, an avant-garde composer collective in Montréal.
+She is involved with several projects and creative ensembles, including New Hermitage, a Halifax-based environmental chamber jazz ensemble; Bonsai, a cello-percussion duo with Ken Shorley; and Ear Camera, an avant-garde composer collective in Montréal.

 India began her studies on the violin at age seven, focusing on Cape Breton fiddle and Western classical styles.
 She played several instruments throughout her youth, including saxophone, ukulele, guitar, and percussion.
 The cello became her primary instrument in high school during indie-pop collaborations with the singer-songwriter Taryn Kawaja.
 As a young artist, she has performed across Canada in venues such as the Domaine Forget music academy, Halifax Jazz Festival, Scotia Festival of music, and Tuckamore Festival.
 She has also been heard on CBC and CKDU radio stations.
 India is the recipient of numerous awards and honours, including four Nova Scotia Talent Trust Scholarships, the Yuh Lih and Marion Kuo Award, the Janis and Felicita Kalejs Memorial Award in Music, Clara McClearn Blakeley Music Scholarship, and First Place awards from the Kiwanis Festival of Music.
 For her Bachelor of Music, India attended Acadia University, where she studied with Norman Adams and Christoph Both, and graduated with dean’s list distinction.
 Other cellistic mentors include Emmanuelle Bertrand, Vernon Regehr, Thomas Wiebe, and Jeffrey Ziegler.